 Step 11: Swimming pool cover up

-You are nearly finished as it is time to get out your winter cover to cover your pool and leave it until the start of the pool season.
+You are nearly finished; it is time to get out your winter cover to cover your pool and leave it until the start of the pool season.
 This will keep your pool safe from snow, dirt, leaves, insects, and more.

 Also, you can choose from an automatic pool cover, a removable winter cover, a solid cover or a mesh safety cover.
-You must choose the one that is best suited for you as the winter pool cover keeps the contamination away and the water chemistry well balanced.
+You must choose the best-suited option as the winter pool cover keeps the contamination away and the water chemistry well balanced.

 Personally, I wouldn’t go for a mesh cover as when it rains the pool will become full again.

-In the spring you will need to know how to open your pool but fortunately it is generally easier than closing it.
+Now you know how to close an inground pool for the winter, you will also need to know how to open your pool in the spring, but fortunately, it is generally easier than closing it.

 If you have an above ground pool this is how to winterize it.